Guide to Calculating Customer Health Scores

 Once the data has been integrated, the best CS apps will allow you to use point and click functionality to combine and weight your data sets to produce a bespoke health score for either all of your customers or multiple health scores for different customer segments.

-Once you have that dynamic health score in place, a good CS application with allow you to build automatic alerts and use automated Customer Success Playbooks that will advise the CSM when and how to intervene to prevent churn, increase adoption and sell more or will engage directly with the client via automated messaging.
+Once you have that dynamic health score in place, a good CS application with allow you to build automatic alerts and use automated customer success playbooks that will advise the CSM when and how to intervene to prevent churn, increase adoption and sell more or will engage directly with the client via automated messaging.

 Once you are set up you can start to use the health scoring to: